 Increases mental stimulation by assisting in recall of memories and help sequence temporal events in patients with head injuries or chronic diseases such as Alzheimer’s disease.

-Queen Quinn is my therapy assistant and kitten in-training.
-Since she was a kitten, she has an innate ability to sense anxiety and she will go into action helping to produce a sense of calm.
+Queen Quinn is my therapy assistant.
+Since she was a kitten, she has had an innate ability to sense anxiety and she will go into action helping to produce a sense of calm.
 She enjoys ear scratches and belly rubs, and she will purr until you feel calm and relaxed.
 Quinn is a short-haired Snowshoe Siamese mix cat.
 Her therapy modality is lots of purr-fect cuddles.
 You will often find her resting comfortably on my shoulders!
+You can also follow Quinn on her Instagram page!
+Quinnicus_Caticus